junaid1460/v8-perf/compiler.md

 - can generate highly efficient code for parts of slow-paths in JS without crossing to C++ runtime
-- API includes very low-level operations (pretty much assembly), _primitive_ CSA instructions that translate directly into one or twy assembly instructions
+- API includes very low-level operations (pretty much assembly), _primitive_ CSA instructions that translate directly into one or two assembly instructions
 - Macros include fixed set of pre-defined CSA instructions corresponding to most commonly used assembly instructions